External storage: DVD

 DVD stands for Digital Versatile Disc.
 Its speed is much faster than CD but not as fast as hard disk.
 The standard DVD-5 technology has a storage capacity of 4.7 GB per layer; most DVDs have a single layer but up to four layers are specified.
 Also DVD storage capacity changes with recording format.

 Blu-ray

 Blu-ray storage capacity is up to 50 gigabytes (or even 100 GB) of data.

 The Blu-ray Disc (BD) is a digital optical disc format.
 It was originally created to take the place of the DVD format due to its expanded storage capacity.
 The name "Blu-ray" is derived from the use of a blue laser that is used to read the disc.
 This would be in contrast to the red laser used to read DVD Discs.

+HD DVD

+HD DVD are the first publicly available digital storage format that was designed to handle HD video content up to 1080p.
+It was developed by Toshiba to compete with Blu-ray to be the standard for physical storage going forward.
+Two types of discs were released to the public, single-layer discs that could store 15 gigabytes of data and dual layer that could store 30 gigabytes.
+The format lasted from 2006 until 2008 when after a decline of sales, Toshiba announced the discontinuation of HD DVD player marketing and manufacturing.

 M-DISC

 M-Discs are available as DVD or Blu-ray discs.
-They are supposed to preserve data up to 1,000 years.
+They are supposed to preserve data up to 1,000 years.Unlike standard recordable DVDs and Blu-rays—which use organic dyes that degrade over time—M-DISC uses a inorganic, rock-like data layer.
+During the burning process, a high-power laser physically engraves (etches) pits into this durable layer, making the recorded data immune to light exposure, heat, and humidity degradation.